dbills777/final3760/README.md

 Host - Heroku
 - As a user I need to be able to add new recipes.
 - As a user I need to be able to delete recipes.
-- As a user I need to be able to View a list of recipes.-
+- As a user I need to be able to View a list of recipes.
 - As a user I need to be able to add ingredients to a recipe.
 - As a user I need to add directions to a recipe.
 - As a user I need to edit directions to a recipe .